 The stuff range dreams are made of

 Around the world, demand for silicon carbide power semiconductors is rising.
 A forecast by the market research and consulting company Yole indicates that, between now and 2025, the SiC market as a whole will grow on average by 30 percent a year to over 2.5 billion dollars.
 At around 1.5 billion dollars, the SiC car market is expected to account for the lion’s share.
 “Silicon carbide power semiconductors make particularly efficient use of energy.
 This material’s advantages really come to the fore in energy-intensive applications such as electromobility,” Kroeger says.
 In the power electronics of electric vehicles, silicon carbide chips ensure that drivers can drive significantly further on one battery charge – on average around 6 percent further than with their pure silicon counterparts.
-In order to meet steadily increasing demand for these semiconductors, an extra 1,000 square meters were already added to the clean-room space at the Bosch wafer fab in Reutlingen in 2021.
-Another 3,000 square meters will be added by the end of 2023.
+In order to meet steadily increasing demand for these semiconductors, an extra 10,764 square feet were already added to the clean-room space at the Bosch wafer fab in Reutlingen in 2021.
+Another 32,292 square feet will be added by the end of 2023.
 The new space will house state-of-the-art production facilities for manufacturing silicon carbide semiconductors using processes developed in-house.
 To achieve this, Bosch’s semiconductor experts are building on their decades of expertise in chip manufacturing.
-In the future, the company – incidentally the only automotive supplier to produce its own silicon carbide chips – plans to manufacture the semiconductors on 200-millimeter wafers.
-Compared with today’s 150-millimeter wafers, this will deliver sizeable economies of scale.
+In the future, the company – incidentally the only automotive supplier to produce its own silicon carbide chips – plans to manufacture the semiconductors on 8-inch wafers.
+Compared with today’s 6-inch wafers, this will deliver sizeable economies of scale.
 After all, it takes several months for a single wafer to pass through several hundred process steps in countless machines.
 “By producing on larger wafers, we can manufacture significantly more chips in one production run and thus supply more customers,” Kroeger says.

 Small atom, big impact